mfaani/book-writing/techniques/README.md

 Use bigger fonts for things that require to be expressed loudly.
 Music is LOUD Use smaller fonts for things that require to be expressed queitly.
 Music is quiet

+writing vertically. or all over the place.

+vertically I mean like:

+hello
+my
+dear
+friend